serrapa/serrapa.github.io/_posts/2022-08-01-mariana_trench.md

 - the **startActivity**  method is called with an implicit intent (```EntranceActivity```).

 #### Step 3
-It's time to use Mariana Trench.
-First of all, we need to understand what is our goal.
+It’s time to use Mariana Trench.
+First of all, we need to understand our goal.
 We discovered that external input is received by the application through a deep link and gathered with the ```uri.getQueryParameter``` method, then stored inside the shared preferences with the ```editor.putString``` method, and used to send the user's credentials at the end through the ```loginService.login``` method (Retrofit).
-At this point, we can decide which flow we are most interested in:
+At this point, we can decide which flow we are more interested in:
-- a flow where data inside a deep link URL is stored in to the shared preferences.
+- a flow where data inside a deep link URL is stored in the shared preferences.
 - a flow where data stored in the shared preferences are processed in an HTTP request
 - a flow where the *startActivity*  method is called with an implicit intent.

 Let's start with the first one.
-At the moment, Facebook already offers some default sources and sinks with the corrisponding ***kind*** (listed in the table below), but no one of them offers a model that deals with input from deep links, thus for this reason we are going to create one that fits with the source and sink we are looking for.
+At the moment, Facebook already offers some default sources and sinks with the corresponding ***kind*** (listed in the table below), but none of them concerns a model that deals with input from deep links.
+For this reason, we are going to create one that fits with the source and sink we are looking for.

 | Kind (Sources) | Kind (Sinks) |
 |:--- |:----|